h2oai/wave/website/widgets/form/link.md

 If you want to allow your users to download a file, use the `download` attribute.

-The `download` attribute will only start the download if the path points to a location on the same origin (if your app is running on <http://localhost:10101>, the `path` either starts with `/` or `http://localhost:10101`) or has a `Content-disposition` response header set to `attachment`.
-See [the docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-download).
+The `download` attribute will only start the download if the path points to a location on the same origin (wave server).

 ```py
 q.page['example'] = ui.form_card(box='1 1 2 2', items=[